aaronpenne/mark-forster-archive/_posts/2010-01-26-do-it-tomorrow-revision-on-its-way.md

 **Author:** Robert
 **Date:** January 28, 2010 at 2:03

-ohhhhhhhhhhh yeah! thank you, thank you, thank you.
-I like the idea of the "one day's work" for one day.
+ohhhhhhhhhhh yeah! thank you, thank you, thank you.I like the idea of the "one day's work" for one day.
 It's highly teachable to employees and helps when determining if a new employee can be hired. . . .Thanks for the email letting me know you were doing this.
 I haven't been here in months!Robert

 ---